spotinst/help/src/docs/ocean/features/roll.md

     Alternative options for starting a roll:

-    *   From the Cloud Cluster, Virtual Nodes Group tab: Select a VNG from the list, and then select **VNG Roll** from the Actions drop-down menu at the top-right of the screen.
+    *   From the Cloud Cluster, virtual node groups tab: Select a virtual node group from the list, and then select **VNG Roll** from the Actions drop-down menu at the top-right of the screen.
-    *   From the Cloud Cluster Overview, select **Cluster Roll** from the Actions drop-down menu at the top-right of the screen.
+    *   From the Cloud Cluster overview tab, select **Cluster Roll** from the Actions drop-down menu at the top-right of the screen.

    >**Note:** The dialog box that appears depends on what you selected to roll (sample shown below).